Anastasia-Labs/single-asset-staking-offchain/README.md

 ### **Deinitialize Head Node**

 The project is also free to reclaim the Head Node with the "minStake" and lovelaces present in it.
 It can only be done after the reward fold is initiated (Reward Fold Token datum has `next == *head node's next*`), therefore ensuring no information is lost.

+# Important Notes

+1. Its advisable to use three different wallets, each containing one Init UTxO (`configInitUTxO`, `stakingInitUTxO` & `rewardInitUTxO`).
+So that they aren’t spent before their respective Init transactions.
+2. Only `stakeTN` and `rewardTN` fields are expected to be UTF-8 encoded strings.
+All the other Currency Symbols/ Policy Ids and Token name strings are expected to Hex encoded strings.
+3. The offchain expects Cardano Native Token amounts in their lowest denomination/unit.
+For example, if the Stake Token is [MIN](https://cardanoscan.io/token/29d222ce763455e3d7a09a665ce554f00ac89d2e99a1a83d267170c64d494e) which has 6 decimal places and you want 10 MIN to be the minimum stake.
+You will have to configure `minimumStake`(field in `StakingConfig` and other Config objects) to be `10 * 10^6` (`Amount * 10 ^ Decimals`) i.e `10_000_000`.
+Similarly, the reponses obtained from the endpoint will provide CNT amount values in their lowest unit.
+Fields like `totalStake` & `totalReward` (in `CampaignState`) and `rewardAmount` in `InitTokenHolderConfig` adhere to this representation.